Heat kernel-based p-energy norms on metric measure spaces: Introduction

 \subsection{Historical background and motivation}

-Our original motivation is generalising the `Bourgain-Brezis-Mironescu (BBM) convergence' \eqref{BBM} of $p$-energy forms ($1<p<\infty$) in \cite {GaoYuZhang2022PA} to bounded and unbounded metric measure space, which also extends the classical convergence of non-local Dirichlet forms to a local one on unbounded metric measure spaces or fractals (see \cite {Pietruska-Paluba.2008} and \cite{Yang2022MZ}).
-This originates from Bourgain, Brezis and Mironescu in \cite[Corollary 2] {BourgainBrezisMironescu.2001.439}:

-where $D$ is a smooth area in $\mathbb{R}^n$, which states that multiplying by a scaling factor $1-\sigma $, the fractional Gagliardo seminorm of a function converges to the first-order Sobolev seminorm as $\sigma \rightarrow 1$.
-For other metric spaces, a natural analogue to BBM convergence is the convergence of Besov seminorms $(1-\sigma )B_{2,2}^{\sigma }$ to $B_{2,\infty }^{\sigma ^{\ast }}$, where $\sigma ^{\ast }$ is a fixed number (usually termed as `walk dimension') in \cite {Pietruska-Paluba.2008,Yang.2018.PA,Yang2022MZ}.
-Gu and Lau left an open problem in \cite[Section 7]{GuLau.2020.AASFM} to extend such convergence to more general settings under more general `weak-monotonicity properties'.
-To answer this problem, we study the BBM convergence and weak-monotonicity properties on metric measure spaces.

-Recently, there are quite a few development on the $p$-energy forms defined on fractals and general metric measure spaces, which is first studied by \cite{HermanPeironeStrichartz.2004.PA125}.
-For a smooth Euclidean area $D$, the $p$-energy is simply defined as $\int_{D}|\nabla u(x)|^{p}dx$ (the right-hand side of \eqref{BBM}), but for fractals or metric measure spaces, it is not easy to define proper gradient structure to characterise the smoothness of certain `core' functions arise naturally from analysis.
-We refer to \cite{GaoYuZhang2022PA} which considered the case $1<p<\infty$ on homogeneous p.c.f. self-similar sets.
-Previous constructions of $p$-energy ($ 1<p<\infty$) are based on the graph-approximation to the underlying space, see \cite{Caoqiugu2022adv,GaoYuZhang2022PA} for p.c.f. self-similar sets, \cite{Shimuzu.2022} for the Sierpi\'{n}ski carpet, and \cite {Kigami2022penergy} for metric measure spaces.
+Recently, there has been considerable development on the $p$-energy defined on fractals and general metric measure spaces (initiated by \cite {HermanPeironeStrichartz.2004.PA125}).
+For a smooth Euclidean domain $D$, its associated $p$-energy is defined as $\int_{D}|\nabla u(x)|^{p}dx$, but for many fractals or metric measure spaces, it is not easy to define proper gradient structures to characterize the smoothness of certain `core' functions arising naturally from analysis.
+Previous constructions of $p$ -energy ($1<p<\infty $) are based on the graph-approximation to the underlying space, including p.c.f. self-similar sets by Cao, Gu and Qiu \cite {Caoqiugu2022adv}, the Sierpi\'{n}ski carpet by Shimizu \cite{Shimuzu.2022} and more general fractal spaces by Kigami \cite{Kigami2022penergy}.